 What are Humanitarian and Compassionate Grounds?

-H&C considerations prioritize empathy and flexibility, focusing on factors like personal establishment in Canada, the best interests of children, and unique personal hardships.
+H&C considerations (compassionate visa) prioritize empathy and flexibility, focusing on factors like personal establishment in Canada, the best interests of children, and unique personal hardships.
 They are assessed under Sections 25 and 25.1 of the Immigration and Refugee Protection Act (IRPA), ensuring fairness for individuals facing extraordinary situations.